DBD-research-group/BirdSet/README.md

 dataset_meta.info.features["ebird_code"]
 ```

-We are currently working on adding the class information to the models on HF and to Git.
+We have also added class information to the models on HF.
+You can find them in the config of the respective models.

 -------
 #### **Why are the datasets larger than expected?**